Annette Kolodny: The Lay of the Land: Metaphor As Experience and History in American Life and Letters

 Freudian and psychoanalytic influences are apparent in this text, especially in the "psychosexual dynamic of a virginal paradise" (Kolodny, Land Before Her, 3).
-It also has tones of ecofeminism, which will be discussed below.
+It also has tones of ecofeminism.

 The Land Before Her: Fantasy and Experience of the American Frontiers, 1630-1860

-In the preface to this book, Kolodny states that "[t]he purpose of this study is to chart women’s private responses to the successive American frontiers and to trace a tradition of women’s public statements about the west."
+In the preface to this book, Kolodny states that "[t]he purpose of this study is to chart women's private responses to the successive American frontiers and to trace a tradition of women's public statements about the west."
 (Kolodny, Land Before Her, xi) Thus, she approaches the same topic as that of Lay of the Land ("landscape as a symbolic…realm" [xii]), but from a different direction.
 In the writings she examined, she noticed a different theme from that of the male writers: